matthewjdaigle/BibX/README.md

 ## Releases

-For releases, see the [Releases](https://github.com/matthewjdaigle/BibX/releases) page.
+Version 1.0.0 has been released.
+To download, please see the [Releases](https://github.com/matthewjdaigle/BibX/releases) page.
 Currently, only an OSX release is provided, however builds for other systems can be produced from the source.

 ## XSLT
 A set of xslt files for transformations to various formats are included in ./app/xml.
 To date, the following transformations are available: